Enalean/tuleap/plugins/ldap/README.txt

 area, /etc/tuleap/plugins/ldap/site-content/en_US.
 Once copied, you can adapt the file to fullfill your requirements.

-There are 3 files you can customize:
+There are 2 files you can customize:
 - (synchronize_user.txt) How Tuleap will synchronize user account & LDAP directory informations.
 By default, real name (cn), email and ldap login (uid) will be synchronized, everytime the user log on the platform.

-- In public user profile (http://tuleap.org/users/john_doe)
--- (user_home.txt) The info to display from the directory (phone number, location, etc)
--- (directory_redirect.txt) The link on LDAP login in order to redirect on your directory web interface (if any).
+- (directory_redirect.txt) The link on LDAP login in order to redirect on your directory web interface (if any).